Ecosystem

 One recurrence model, multiple product surfaces

 rrule.net is the cloud platform for explainable scheduling.
 You can use it from the dashboard, automate it through the API, operate it from the CLI, and expose its scheduling logic to AI agents through MCP.
-The whole ecosystem is powered by the same recurrence engine: rrule-temporal.
+The whole ecosystem is powered by the same @rrulenet recurrence stack: core, recurrence, rrule, and CLI.

 rrule.net Cloud Platform